 Ridgeway Nurture is led by an experienced team of Teaching Assistants who work very closely with the school SENCO, headship team and class teachers to support the social and emotional needs of the children in school.
 The Nurture team supports staff to provide a joined up approach to children’s social and emotional development throughout their time at Ridgeway, with strategies and approaches mirrored in the classroom, and embedded throughout our school community.
-Our team currently comprises Chris Avery, Dympna Oliver and Maria O’Malley.
+Our team currently comprises Chris Avery, Maria O’Malley and Gemma Hall.

 Ridgeway Nurture is based on the following principles:

 - The classroom/Nurture Room offers a safe base

 - The importance of nurture for the development of well-being

 - Language is a vital means of communication

 - The importance of transition in children's lives

 Ridgeway Nurture offers children a safe space to understand and explore emotions in our dedicated Nurture Room.
 It supports them to manage behaviour and learn techniques to be independent in self-regulation, whilst recognising their own feelings and sometimes their triggers to other emotional states.
 We focus on relationships and help the children to understand themselves as individuals, and their rights and responsibilities to each other.